Laura6826/computer_infrastructure_assignments/README.md

 ## 1. Introduction

-This project was created to fulfill an assessment requirement of Computer Infrastructure 24-25: 8645, as part of the H.Dip in Science in Data Analytics.
+This project was created to fulfil an assessment requirement of Computer Infrastructure 24-25: 8645, as part of the H.Dip in Science in Data Analytics.

 Each week, following a series of lectures, a task was assigned to demonstrate both learning and additional reading/research on the topics discussed in the lectures.